 Watch a preview:chapter 1 / lesson 1What is the Communication Process? - Definition & Steps

-Course SummaryStudy and improve your comprehension of mass communications using the fun lessons in this Communications 104 course.
+Course SummaryStudy and improve your comprehension of mass communications using the fun lessons in this Intro to Mass Communications I course.
 Self-assessment quizzes make it easy to check your understanding of this course and ensure you have the knowledge needed to excel on a test, complete a project or improve your grades.

 to start this course today

 Try it risk-free for 30 days

 Course Practice TestCheck your knowledge of this course with a 50-question practice test.

 |Lesson 1 - Recognizing Different Types of Magazines||Take Quiz|

 This entertaining course offers a complete introduction to mass communications.
 Explore bite-sized lessons to study the history, models and theories of mass communications and examine various forms of publishing, including book, newspaper and magazine.
 This course also covers the film industry, television and the Internet, as well as the relationship between mass communications and society.
 As you progress through the lessons, feel free to gauge your knowledge of key concepts by taking short quizzes.
 Chapter exams and a final exam offer a broader review of this course.

 Resources available in this course can benefit students, educators and professionals in mass communications.
 Students can use the lessons, quizzes and exams as a textbook or tutoring replacement when learning about mass communications for the first time or refreshing prior knowledge.
 Educators can use the resources in this course as supplemental learning materials, helping to enhance student's comprehension of the subject area.
 Professionals working in journalism or other areas of mass communications can get reacquainted with important concepts and improve their ability to excel in the field.

 |Introduction to Mass Communication||Defines the communication process, mass communication and mass media.
 Details American media information sources, the four functions of mass communication and the rise of communication technology as it relates to society.|